jgrayson-apl/ItemInfo/README.md

-## This is just a **demo** to show how some of our APIs can be used to provide additional functionality.

 ### Concept:
-  Provide a ‘Tag Editor’ for an ArcGIS Online Organization.
+    This is just a *demo*, used to show how some of our APIs can be used to provide additional functionality.

 ### Workflow:
   1. Select items based on folder, tags, group, or search.